suxuekun/libpyiotcloud/_device_simulator/README.md

 1. Run the device simulator.
 You should see "Device is now ready! ..."

-	This means the device simulator is now connected to the server as indicated in the HOST variable in the batch/bash script files.
+	This means the device simulator is now connected to the specified server.